 While infrequent splurges on an occasional night out aren't going to make or break your financial goals, repeated use of short-term credit can create ballooning balances and negatively affect your credit score.
 Because your credit rating may impact how much you pay for larger purchases like a house or car, it could cost you even more in the long run than the interest you're paying on your credit card.
 For this reason, it's wise to watch your balances and check your credit score often.

 On the flip side, positive habits can have the same kind of momentum, especially when you harness the power of compound interest.
 Simply put, this is interest paid on your interest.
 With an account that earns compound interest, your money works for you, without you having to do anything.

 On a small scale, consider saving 1% of your monthly take-home pay each week and putting it into a long-term mutual fund—so if you net $3,000 per month, you'd put $30 a week into this account.
 Over time, the compounded interest will build on itself, because the interest you earn each year is added to the principal.
-That means if you put $1,680 in year one, your principal in year two is $1,680 plus whatever interest you earned last year.
+This means if you put $1,680 in the first year, your principal in the second year is $1,680 plus whatever interest you earned in the first year.
 Now, you're earning interest on that higher principal.

 You might also consider restructuring your finances on a larger scale.
 For example, it may be possible to refinance your mortgage and put what you save in a long-term mutual fund.

 More patience, more payoff

 When it comes to some of the biggest financial decisions you'll make, a simple waiting game can have big benefits.
 Buying a home, for example, can be one of the foundations of building financial security.
 But you may not need to rush into it—saving for a bigger down payment might actually save you money.